Christian-Krupa/project-kickstart-assemble/README.md

 ## TODO

 - extra step for build folder, to add all new files to svn and remove all removed files from svn (without svn rm)
-- what about JS: how do we include it? bower?
+- include JS, perhaps with bower
 - give _dist_ some love
 - give styleguide-template some default styling
 - add example btn-class with extends